 Don’t get me wrong, travel is great.
 If your options are to throw money at strippers or into travel, I’d definitely advocate the latter.
 Not that I judge strip club patrons.
 I’ve been to one myself, and it was quite the experience.

 But those aren’t his only two options.
 There are plenty of others.
 Most notably, contribute to a vacation fund, but also to crazy things like a house fund or retirement.
-Or how about crazily churning rewards credit cards like Holly over at Club Thrifty?
+Or how about trying out different rewards credit cards like Holly over at Club Thrifty?

 It aggravates me that this perfectly sensible, smart guy is so complacent.
 That he’s okay spending money on anything so that he doesn’t regret everything.